Mane, Luiz and Traore: Manchester City FIFA pro Shellzz picks his Premier League Dream Team | Goal.com

 Mane, Luiz and Traore: Manchester City FIFA 20 pro Shellzz picks his Premier League Dream Team

-For the second year in a row, Shaun "Shellzz" Springette will represent Manchester City in the ePremier League finals.
+After failing to qualify for last year's ePremier League, Shaun "Shellzz" Springette will finally represent Manchester City in the forthcoming ePremier League finals.

 Despite being signed to Manchester City already, Shellzz needed to go through the same qualification process as other Manchester City hopefuls, booking his spot at the live play-offs at City's Etihad Stadium.